kai-wen-yang/CD-VAE/README.md

 * **--optim** (str): Scheduler of learning rate, we support cosine decay and stage decay now.

 ## Part 2.
 Adversarial Detection
-We need a CD-VAE model for the adversarial Detection.
+It needs a CD-VAE model for the adversarial Detection.
 You can use the pretrained CD-VAE or train a new one by yourself as shown in part 1.
 The code of this part is based on [MD](https://github.com/pokaxpoka/deep_Mahalanobis_detector).
 ```
 cd CD-VAE/detection
 ```